essejblack/net-discovery-py/README.md

-# Python Network Discovery Tool (Scapy + ipaddress)
+# Python Network Discovery Tool (Scapy + ipaddress + threading)

-This project is a simple network discovery scanner written in Python.
+This project is a simple multi-threading network discovery scanner written in Python.
 It checks which IP addresses are **up (alive)** and **down (no response)** on a given subnet.

 ## How it Works

+- Users `threading` to speed up network discovery.
 - Uses `ipaddress` to generate all IPs in a subnet.
 - Sends ICMP Echo Requests (ping) using Scapy.
 - Detects which hosts respond and which do not.